Skip to content

 MeshCore source can't be added or connection fails

-• Verify the serial port is accessible inside the container (check devices: mapping in docker-compose).
+• For USB sources: Verify the serial port is accessible inside the container (check devices: mapping in docker-compose).
 The entrypoint auto-grants the node user access to mapped tty groups; if you mounted a device after the container started, restart it.

 • Check MeshMonitor logs for [MeshCore] entries for detailed error messages.